 Employees need to trust that their work can be pursued without fear of negative consequences to self-image, status, or career.
 When employees are working in an environment where psychological safety is not present, they can become so caught up in managing impressions and negativity that they don’t make meaningful contributions to the business.

-This driver encompasses a broad assessment of the relationship between an employee and his or her manager that looks at respect, feedback, fairness, development, and advocacy.
-The employee-manager relationship is a critical dynamic when it comes to engagement.
+Managers play a huge role in how people feel about their jobs, which makes the employee-manager relationship a critical dynamic.
+This engagement driver encompasses a broad assessment of the relationship between an employee and his or her manager that looks at respect, feedback, fairness, development, and advocacy.

 Having paid time off as part of your benefits package is one thing, but employees must also have a sense they can actually take that time off when needed.
-If employees feel guilty for taking breaks or feel the need to be “always on” or available outside regular work hours, engagement can suffer.
-Rest must be something leaders and managers value and encourage employees to get.
+If employees feel guilty for taking breaks or feel the need to be “always on” and available outside regular work hours, engagement can suffer.
+Rest must be something leaders value and encourage employees to get.